JohnMurray/yaai/readme.md

 All structs in user-code need to automatically be backed by something like proto's for easy serialization.

+## compilation

+__build phases__

+(not in order)

+0. AST parsing
+1. proto generation for sendable messages (maybe don't need this for all structs)
+2. interface generation
+  + maybe some type of self-regitration system
+  + maybe a generic handler that needs to be exported via C FFI
+  + essentially this needs to offer a place to wire into the runtime and provide some way to query meta-data about actors

+__build system__

+It may be interesting to not only have a build _system_ that uses bazel, but to actually use bazel to build an incremental compiler.
+All of the caching that bazel does has the potential to make for a really fast compiler runtime. :thinkies:

 ## target language

 __go__